Skip navigation

 Nitin Jadhav

-PostgreSQL Contributor, Senior Software Engineer @ Microsoft
+Senior Software Engineer @ Microsoft

-POSETTE 2025 Talk
+POSETTE 2026 Talk

-(Livestream 2)
+(Livestream 4)

-Add livestream to calendar Register (optional)
+Add livestream to calendar Register for updates

 Speaker Interview